Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress27/12/2023

-Russian Deputy Prime Minister Alexander Novak said that about 45-50% of Russia's oil and oil products exports this year went to the Chinese market.
+Russian Deputy Prime Minister Alexander Novak said that about 45-50% of Russia's oil and oil products exports this year go to the Chinese market.

-In contrast, Europe’s market share, which was 40-45% before the war, is now only about 4-5%.
+In contrast, Europe's market share of 40-45% before the war is now only about 4-5%.
 Over the past year, Russia has actively shifted its energy sales from the West to Asia, making the most of its old fleet to transport crude oil.
-The war in Ukraine has caused the West to impose a series of sanctions on Russia, while seeking to reduce its dependence on this country’s energy resources.
+The war in Ukraine has caused the West to impose a series of sanctions on Russia, while seeking to reduce its dependence on this country's energy resources.

-Last week, at a meeting of the National Council for Strategic Development and Projects, Deputy Prime Minister Andrei Belousov also said that Russian oil exports this year have exceeded 7% compared to 2021 figures, reaching a total of 250 million tons.
-If converted into value, Russia's energy exports are also equal to 2021 levels.
+Last week, at a meeting of the National Council for Strategic Development and Projects, Deputy Prime Minister Andrei Belousov also said that Russian oil exports this year have exceeded 2021 figures by 7%, totaling 250 million tons.
+In value terms, Russia's energy exports are also equal to 2021 levels.

-In his speech today, Mr. Novak affirmed that Russia will comply with the production quotas of the Organization of the Petroleum Exporting Countries and its allies (OPEC+), in order to ensure the stable development of the oil industry.
-He also added that Russia and other oil-producing countries do not target a specific price when formulating their production strategy.
+In his speech today, Mr. Novak affirmed that Russia will comply with the production quota of the Organization of the Petroleum Exporting Countries and its allies (OPEC+), to ensure the stable development of the oil industry.
+He also added that Russia and other oil-producing countries do not target a specific price when making their production strategy.

-On November 30, the Organization of the Petroleum Exporting Countries and its allies (OPEC+) announced that they would cut production by 2.2 million barrels per day in the first quarter of next year.
-They focused on the issue of production cuts when oil prices have fallen nearly 20% since late September.
+On November 30, the Organization of the Petroleum Exporting Countries and its allies (OPEC+) announced that they would reduce production by 2.2 million barrels per day in the first quarter of next year.
+They focused on the issue of reducing production when oil prices have fallen nearly 20% since the end of September.

-Novak said analysts were forecasting Brent crude oil prices to be around $80-$85 a barrel next year.
+Novak said analysts were forecasting Brent crude oil prices next year to be around $80-$85 a barrel.
 It has recently been around $81, down sharply from nearly $98 in late September.

 Ha Thu (according to Reuters)